guhakashyap/orky-artifishul-intelligence/trans-fo-ma/README.md

 ## WAAAGH!
 (That means "Let's do this with CLEAN ORGANIZATION!" in Ork)

-DIS IS DA ULTIMATE CLEAN COLLECTION OF ORKY TRANSFORMERS!
+DIS IS DA ULTIMATE CLEAN COLLECTION OF ORKY TRANSFO'MA'!
-FROM BASIC ORKS TO MORKY MAMBA, WE GOT EVERYTHING ORGANIZED!
+FROM BASIC ORKS TO ADVANCED TRANSFO'MA', WE GOT EVERYTHING ORGANIZED!

-DA MORKY MAMBA IS DA PINNACLE OF ORK SEQUENTIAL PROCESSIN'!
+DA TRANSFO'MA' IS DA PINNACLE OF ORK PARALLEL PROCESSIN'!
-IT'S LIKE HAVIN' A REALLY SMART ORK WHO CAN REMEMBER DA IMPORTANT STUFF AND FORGET DA BORING STUFF, ALL WHILE PROCESSIN' THINGS ONE BY ONE!
+IT'S LIKE HAVIN' A WHOLE MOB OF ORKS ALL WORKIN' TOGETHER TO UNDERSTAND WORDS AND PREDICT WHAT COMES NEXT!

 🚀💪🧠